 This approach led to early successes in vaccination.
-By March 2021, American Indian and Alaskan Natives accounted for 1.6 percent of total vaccinations administered, more than double their share of the population (0.7 percent).
-However, there was variation in vaccination coverage -the proportion of a given population that has received at least one dose of the COVID-19 vaccine -within a state.
-His received over \$9 billion over \$9 billion and distributed over 1.8 million vaccine doses to 354 IHS-operated, tribal health programs, and urban Indian organizations across the health care system.
-In addition, 1.5 million doses of the COVID-19 vaccine have been administered to patients, staff, and tribal community members through early August 2021.
-He successful vaccination rate among Indian tribes has been attributed to their tribal leadership and community-centered approach when conducting outreach, such as call centers staffed with people who speak the same language, and messaging through both traditional sources (e.g., direct mail, phone calls, radio) and social media.
-He same language is a social media.
-He same language is a social media.
+By March 2021, American Indian and Alaskan Natives accounted for 1.6 percent of total vaccinations administered, more than double their share of the population (0.7 percent).105 However, there was variation in vaccination coverage -the proportion of a given population that has received at least one dose of the COVID-19 vaccine -within a state.106 IHS received over \$9 billion107 and distributed over 1.8 million vaccine doses to 354 IHS-operated, tribal health programs, and urban Indian organizations across the health care system.
+In addition, 1.5 million doses of the COVID-19 vaccine have been administered to patients, staff, and tribal community members through early August 2021.^{10, 104, 107, 108} The successful vaccination rate among Indian tribes has been attributed to their tribal leadership and community-centered approach when conducting outreach, such as call centers staffed with people who speak the same language, and messaging through both traditional sources (e.g., direct mail, phone calls, radio) and social media.109